0

 Surfskate Love 65mm Surfskate Wheels

-surfskate love surfskate wheels 65mm
+surfskate love 65mm surfskate wheels

 Call me biased, but my favorite surfskate wheels for tight surfskate carving are my own Surfskate Love 65mm surfskate wheels.
 After all, my partner, Gavin Conti, and I developed them for that very purpose.